marius851000/lemmy-canvas-2024-atlas/CONTRIBUTING.md

 The `tools` folder have various scripts for the maintainance of the project, such as...

-- Adding submitted entries from the subreddit
+- Adding submitted entries from Lemmy
 - Formatting/tidying up the data
-- Building the site for production
+- Building the site for production (which is not used for now)

-The tools may built with various programming languages, but mostly it is made in Python (3).
+The tools may built with various programming languages, but mostly it is made in Python 3.

+Note that not all of the script are usefull in the context of this Lemmy Atlas.